cyberklezmer/m-input/README.md

-city\nums.csv - numbers of person and export nodes city\toinfect.txt - node to infect in superspreader scenario city\etypes.csv - list of layers
+city\nums.csv - numbers of person and export nodes city\toinfect.txt - node to infect in superspreader scenario city\etypes.csv - list of layers contacts.csv - evolution of weights of layers since 2 Mar